faustostangler/ASW/README.md

 BeautifulSoup for parsing HTML
 SQLite for the database

-"Inspired by the Pampas and crafted with yerba mate in Porto Alegre, a authentic gaucho product."
+"Inspired by the Pampas and crafted with yerba mate in South America: an authentic gaucho product."